shahbaazcodes/TEXT-SUMMARIZATION-TOOL/README.md

 ---

-## 🚀 Features
+### 🚀 Features

 - ✂️ **Abstractive Summarization** using transformer models like `BART` or `T5`

-The main objective of this tool was to reduce reading time while retaining the original context and meaning of large paragraphs or documents.
-I utilized the **Hugging Face Transformers** library to integrate pre-trained models like `facebook/bart-large-cnn` for abstractive summarization.
-These models are capable of generating summaries that go beyond simple extraction and instead create new sentences to express the same information more concisely.
+<small>The main objective of this tool was to reduce reading time while retaining the original context and meaning of large paragraphs or documents.
+I utilized the Hugging Face Transformers library to integrate pre-trained models like `facebook/bart-large-cnn` for abstractive summarization.
+These models are capable of generating summaries that go beyond simple extraction and instead create new sentences to express the same information more concisely.</small>
----

 ## 📷 Screenshot